Abhid14/openautonextjs/README.md

 ## Getting Started

-First, install the required dependency:
+First, clone the project and install the required dependency inside the project directory:

 ```bash
 npm install